fcboucher/BBM/README.md

 There are currently no help pages for these functions but R scripts are heavily commented and should give you all the information needed on parameters, outputs, etc.

-An example of use is given in the script 'Example.R'.
+An example of use is given [here](https://github.com/fcboucher/BBM/blob/master/R/Example.R).
 It uses the 'Sim_BBM.R' function to simulate traits evolving under BBM.